-The main refinements operated on the BSI-PP-0035 are:

-Addition #1: "Support of Cipher Schemes" from AUG, Addition #4: "Area based Memory Access Control" from AUG,

-Refinement of assurance requirements.

-All refinements are indicated with type setting text as indicated here, original text from the BSI-PP-0035 being typeset as indicated here.
+- The main refinements operated on the BSI-PP-0035 are: - Addition #1: "Support of Cipher Schemes" from AUG, - 1 Refinement of assurance requirements. - All refinements are indicated with type setting text as indicated here, original text from the BSI-PP-0035 being typeset as indicated here.
 Text originating in AUG is typeset as indicated here.